-The Fall 40-Hour Training begins Tuesday, Sept.
-13 through Tuesday, Sept.
-25 and includes various evening and Saturday trainings.
+The Spring 40-Hour Training begins Tuesday, Sept.
+12th through Thursday, Nov.
+2nd and includes various evening and Saturday trainings.
 Volunteers are required to attend all sessions of the training.
 Please see our full brochure for the complete schedule.

 Here are ways you can volunteer.